creachadair/enumgen/README.md

       - name: A        # the name of the first enumerator (required)
         doc: "text"    # (optional) documentation for this enumerator
         text: "aaa"    # (optional) string text for the enumerator
+        index: 25      # (optional) integer index for the enumerator

       - name: B        # ... additional enumerators
       - name: C